Overcoming cultural blind spots in global training

 Posted: 11 Sep 2023

-Over the last two years, as a result of the shift towards remote ways of working, there has been an explosion in the growth of learning and development.
-We are more accustomed than ever to delivering learning in virtual environments that can be rolled out anywhere in the world, but the cultural responsibilities that come with this are lagging behind.
+Over the last few years, due to the shift towards remote working, there has been an explosion in the growth of learning and development.
+We are more accustomed than ever to delivering learning in virtual environments that can be rolled out anywhere in the world.

-This lack of cultural awareness is causing many professionals in the training industry to be unaware of their own cultural blind spots—meaning we’re not getting the most out of learners, or creating inclusive environments for them to thrive in.
+This lack of cultural awareness is causing many professionals in the training industry to be unaware of their own cultural blind spots—meaning we’re not getting the most out of learners or creating inclusive environments for them to thrive.

-In our recent webinar, Comtec’s Head of Partnerships, Emily Decker, sat down with Comtec’s Cultural Services Partner, Jessica Rathke, to explore how we can gain a better understanding of cultural nuance in order to improve training and learning.
+In our recent webinar, Comtec’s Head of Partnerships, Emily Decker, sat down with Comtec’s Cultural Services Partner, Jessica Rathke, to explore how we can better understand cultural nuance to improve training and learning.

 Culture and the digital world

-“Diversity is increasingly important for facilitation and delivery of online learning.”
-Says Jessica, “The digital world actually amplifies cultural characteristics and differences so, for virtual training, it’s so important to have an understanding of it.”
+“Diversity is increasingly important for facilitation and delivery of online learning,” says Jessica, “The digital world actually amplifies cultural characteristics and differences, so for virtual training, it’s so important to understand it.”

-In order to maximize learning potential, we need to be creating materials that speak to learners as individuals.
-It goes without saying that if learning content is packed full of unrecognisable sayings, jokes that don’t land, or examples that we cannot relate to, we run the risk of creating a barrier to learner engagement.
+To maximise learning potential, we must create materials that speak to learners as individuals.
+If learning content is packed full of unfamiliar sayings, jokes that don’t land, or examples we cannot relate to, we risk creating a barrier to learner engagement.

-Here we gain some perspective on just how differently two cultures can view the same thing.
+Here, we gain some perspective on how differently two cultures can view the same thing.
 They are essentially opposite opinions, of which neither one is factually incorrect.
-It simply relates back to how the culture of the USA differs from their own.
+It comes back to how the USA’s culture differs from theirs.

 How the Hofstede model can help